Chapter 31 Advice to Non-users

 31.4 Slipping (relapse)

 The existence of this section should serve as warning to those leaving the trap.
-I have personally never relapsed, but will use experiences from the community and cognitive behavioural therapy to illustrate.
+Personally have never relapsed, but will use experiences from interviews with community members and tools from cognitive behavioural therapy to illustrate.

 Firstly, calling it a relapse is counterproductive.
 All that’s happened is that you’ve slipped and fed the little monster, which in turn starts up the big brainwashing monster.
 Users who slip (which, is by definition falling forward) typically spawn a whole range of irrational beliefs: